 Hemp seeds are loaded with essential nutrients such as plant protein, heart-healthy omega-3s, dietary fiber, and gamma-linolenic acid (GLA).
 GLA is often used to treat skin conditions, high cholesterol, heart, disease, and metabolic syndrome.

 Protein in hemp seeds: One ounce (28g) of hemp seeds has 157 calories, 9g of protein, and 13.8g of fats.

 The demand for almonds has quadrupled since 1980, and there’s a good reason for that.

-Almonds with its unique nutrient combo — plant-based protein, fiber, monounsaturated fat, vitamin E, and magnesium — made them a food high in protein and a healthy boost to our diets.
+Almonds with their unique nutrient combo — plant-based protein, fiber, monounsaturated fat, vitamin E, and magnesium — made them a food high in protein and a healthy boost to our diets.

 Protein in almonds: One ounce (28g) of whole almonds contains 164 calories, 6g of protein, and 14.2g of fats.

 You see peanuts everywhere — desserts, cakes, confectionery, snacks, sauces, spreads, and more.
 But the healthiest form of peanut with the highest protein is dry-roasted peanut (unsalted and unsweetened).

 Protein in peanuts: One ounce (28g) of dry-roasted peanuts has 167 calories, 6.9g of protein, and 14.1g of fats.